 Companies are finally learning that development-focused performance reviews are not just important, but essential to retain and empower their talent.
 Not only does development create an invested relationship between the employee and company, it’s also the best way to actually improve and track performance.
 But where does that leave compensation?

 For some companies, calculating raises and bonuses has been the ultimate aim of their performance reviews.
 This is problematic for several reasons.
 Firstly it sends the message that employees should be motivated primarily by financial gains.
 It also encourages competition between employees, rather than collaboration.
 Worrying about salary hikes makes employees anxious throughout the year and distracted in the performance review.
-Finally, 73% of leaders aren’t confident that their managers know how to discuss money with employees in the right way.
+Finally, 54% of organizations do not train their managers on how to have conversations about pay with employees.

 "By taking away concerns about money and status, we’ve freed employees to relax and hear what their managers have to say.”